iszczesniak/cpp/variadic/index.md

 ## Template parameter pack

-Parameters in a template pack are of the same kind: in the example above they are of the type kind, in the example below of the value kind.
+A **template parameter pack** defines template parameters of the same
+kind: in the example above they are of the type kind, in the example below of the value kind.

 ```cpp
 {% include_relative value_pack.cc %}